Solace-65/ChinaCarOwners/README.md

 Known Limitations
 Google Translate API: The accuracy of column header translations depends on Google Translate.
 Email Validation: The script only checks for format validity in email addresses and does not verify the existence of the email.

 License
 This project is licensed under the MIT License.

+This is a snippet of the clean csv

 ![pic](CleanData.png)